Best Chimney Sweeping Company In New Jersey!

 2) Obstruction In Chimney: Various obstructions in a chimney require professional service; the block may include leaves, dead rodents, and creosote.
 If you find a high number of flies unusually in your home, it might indicate dead animals inside the chimney.

 3) Soot Collection: Soot is very harmful to health as it contains cancer-causing elements.
 It is a dark-colored byproduct caused by combustion.
-Soot should be removed to prevent corrosion on the chimney’s essential components and to improvise air quality.
+Soot should be removed to prevent corrosion on the chimney’s essential components and to improve air quality.

 4) Dirt On Damper: This indicates that your chimney needs cleanup when the damper is closed.
 The damper is opened using the fireplace to let the smoke out from your home.
 It helps airflow out of your house when the fireplace is not used.